'Van de Beek headbutted my centre-back!' - Solskjaer reveals 2015 clash with new Man Utd signing | Goal.com

 While Van de Beek was just a teenager at the time and still looking to secure regular first-team football, Solskjaer noted that his newest signing at Old Trafford left quite an impression.

-"The first goal he scored was against me or my Molde in the Europa League in 2015, we drew 1-1 at the Amsterdam Arena and he scored a fantastic header," Solskjaer told BBC's the Football Daily podcast.
+"The first goal he scored was against me and my Molde team in the Europa League in 2015 - we drew 1-1 at the Amsterdam Arena and he scored a fantastic header," Solskjaer told BBC's the Football Daily podcast.

 "He actually headbutted my centre-back at the time as well, so he was brave!
 I've liked his infectious attitude.
 I've spoken to Edwin van der Sar, other players that know him, you just use the people you know and trust to scout that character.